fudab/fudab.github.io/covid-19/us.md

     <th><img width="700" src="./figures_us/0531/US_total_reference_0531.png"></th>
   </tr>
   <tr>
     <td>(a) Number of people infected in the end.
-If we let the outbreaks continue its current trajectory without any effective measures, the total infections can reach around 185 million.
-With 50% reduction rate, 142 million infection, and with 75% reductions, 109 million people would get infected.
-Even for the zero contact rate, almost 3 and a half million cases.</td>
+If we let the outbreaks continue its current trajectory without any effective measures, the total infections can reach around 145 million.
+With 50% reduction rate, 55 million infection, and with 75% reductions, 30 million people would get infected.
+Even for the zero contact rate, almost 2 and a half million cases.</td>
   </tr>
   <tr>
     <td align="center"><img width="700" src="./figures_us/0531/US_dead_total_reference_0531.png"></td>
   </tr>
   <tr>
     <td>(b) Number of people dead in the end.
-If we let the outbreaks continue its current trajectory without any effective measures, the total deaths can reach more than 9 million.
-With 50% reduction rate, 7 and a half million deaths, and with 75% reductions, 6 million people would be dead.
-Even for the zero contact rate, 200 thousand deaths.</td>
+If we let the outbreaks continue its current trajectory without any effective measures, the total deaths can reach more than 6 and a half million.
+With 50% reduction rate, 3 million deaths, and with 75% reductions, 2 million people would be dead.
+Even for the zero contact rate, 140 thousand deaths. </td>
   </tr>
   <tr>
     <td align="center">Figure 8: Mitigation effects by the numbers. </td>